 Teachers with a less than effective State VAM rating were not assigned to SI school.
-Additionally, each reassigned teacher for other locations were assigned a Peer Reviewer to provide support and assistance with pedagogy at new location.
+Additionally, each reassigned teacher was assigned a Peer Reviewer to provide support and assistance with pedagogy at new location.

 How did the district fill the vacancies?
 Have all vacancies been filled with certified instructional personnel?